-The Kogelberg Biosphere Reserve (KBR) was registered in 1998 with UNESCO as South Africa’s first biosphere reserve.
-The reserve covers an area of more than 103 000 hectares, which is larger than the Republic of Singapore.
-The core of this reserve is pristine and untouched.
+The Kogelberg Biosphere was registered in 1998 with UNESCO as South Africa’s first biosphere.
+The biosphere covers an area of more than 103 000 hectares, which is larger than the Republic of Singapore.
+The core of this biosphere is pristine and untouched.

 It hosts 1 880 species of fynbos – and that’s why the area is regarded as the heart of the Cape Floral Kingdom.